jiangqucheng/EECE7398_ST_Compiler/HW1/Part1/README.md

 4. Test the work: Use `turnt <input_file>` to run all the tests and confirm that the output still matches the saved output files.

-For implementation details, you can check the `Makefile` and `turnt.toml` in current folder.
-The `Makefile` contains targets for running the tests using Turnt, while the `turnt.toml` file specifies the command to be tested and any additional configuration options.
+For implementation details, you can check the `makefile` and `turnt.toml` in current folder.
+The `makefile` contains targets for running the tests using Turnt, while the `turnt.toml` file specifies the command to be tested and any additional configuration options.

 # Homework Compliance Check Requirement